ahsnl-py/AllRandomProject/project_1.1/README.md

 - To shoot: Press the Space Bar

 ### Note to players.
 The game is still under developing.
-I will add more feature as my skills develop.
+I will add more feature as my programming skill develop.
 So stay tune ;)